 COCKTAIL HOUR (OR COCKTAIL RECEPTION)

-Whether its an hour or two for your guests to mingle after the ceremony, or a full blown stand-up cocktail reception, here are some things to consider hiring:
+Whether its an hour or two for your guests to mingle after the ceremony or a full blown stand-up reception, here are some furniture and decor items you may require for a cocktail setting:

-- Cocktail seating, for example lounges, low tables and chairs, dry bars and stools, picnic rugs + coffee tables, etc. (Not sure how much you'll need?
+- A mix of cocktail seating.
+This could include lounge settings and sofa packages, cafe tables and chairs, dry bars and stools, picnic rugs + coffee tables.
+(Not sure how much furniture you'll need?
 You can check out our cocktail furniture tips and tricks here)

 - Glassware for drinks (Ask your caterer for the most appropriate quantity of glassware to order for your guest numbers.
-This will depend on the alcohol you are serving, the drinking habits of your guests, and if there are the facilities to be washing and re-stocking glassware during this time)
+This will depend on the alcohol you are serving, the drink preferences of your guests, and if there are facilities to be washing and re-stocking glassware during this time)

 - Drink tubs